How to Deploy with Helm#

 values.yaml

-file in the helm chartHOST_IP: # replace localhost with system IP example: HOST_IP: 10.100.100.100 http_proxy: # example: http_proxy: http://proxy.example.com:891 https_proxy: # example: http_proxy: http://proxy.example.com:891 webrtcturnserver: username: # example: username: myuser password: # example: password: mypassword
+HOST_IP: # replace localhost with system IP example: HOST_IP: 10.100.100.100 http_proxy: # example: http_proxy: http://proxy.example.com:891 https_proxy: # example: http_proxy: http://proxy.example.com:891 webrtcturnserver: username: # example: username: myuser password: # example: password: mypassword

-Deploy the application and Run multiple AI pipelines#
+Step 3: Deploy the application and Run multiple AI pipelines#

 Follow this procedure to run the sample application.
 In a typical deployment, multiple cameras deliver video streams that are connected to AI pipelines to improve the classification and recognition accuracy.
 The following demonstrates running multiple AI pipelines and visualization in the Grafana.

-Deploy helm chart
+Deploy Helm chart

-helm install smart-parking . -n sp --create-namespace
+helm install smart-parking ./smart-parking/helm-chart -n sp --create-namespace

 Verify all the pods and services are running: